tillbiskup/evedata/docs/architecture.rst

     Another option would be to keep the subpackage name ``dataset``, but to import the modules into the global ``evedata`` namespace, as this subpackage is meant to be the main user interface.
 This would reduce *e.g.* ``evedata.dataset.dataset.Dataset`` to ``evedata.dataset.Dataset``.

-The overall package structure of the evedata package is shown in :numref:`Fig. %s <fig-uml_evedata>`, and those forming the core domain in :numref:`Fig. %s <fig-uml_evedata_core_domain>`.
+The overall package structure of the evedata package is shown in :numref:`Fig. %s <fig-uml_evedata>`.
 Furthermore, a series of (still higher-level) UML schemata for the dataset subpackage are shown below, reflecting the current state of affairs (and thinking).

 Generally, the dataset subpackage, as mentioned already in the :doc:`Concepts <concepts>` section, provides the interface towards the "user", where user mostly means the ``evedataviewer`` and ``radiometry`` packages.